FIWARE/tutorials.Historic-Context-Flume/README.md

 the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the [IoT Agent for UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/) and introduce the [Cygnus Generic Enabler](http://fiware-cygnus.readthedocs.io/en/latest/) for persisting context data to a database.
-Two databases are now involved - both the Orion Context Broker and the IoT Agent rely on [MongoDB](https://www.mongodb.com/) technology to keep persistence of the information they hold, and we will be persisting our historical context data into a **POSTGRES** database.
+Two databases are now involved - both the Orion Context Broker and the IoT Agent rely on [MongoDB](https://www.mongodb.com/) technology to keep persistence of the information they hold, and we will be persisting our historical context data into a **PostgreSQL** database.

 Therefore the overall architecture will consist of the following elements: